President Calvin Coolidge reflects on the significance and meaning of the Fourth of July.

 The Two Ways Humans Work Together (And Which One Makes Us Happier)

-The following excerpt comes from Antony Davies’s and James Harrigan’s new book, Cooperation & Coercion, available now for 40% off until March 31.
+The following excerpt comes from Antony Davies and James R. Harrigan’s new book, Cooperation & Coercion.

 There are only two ways that humans work together: they cooperate with one another, or they coerce one another.

 That’s it.
 Every nonsolitary endeavor humans have undertaken since the dawn of the species has employed cooperation, coercion, or some combination of these two organizing principles.